Luis Arraez Player Props: Marlins vs. Braves

 Braves Pitching Rankings

-- The Braves have the fourth-ranked team ERA among all MLB pitching staffs (3.32).
+- The Braves' 3.35 team ERA ranks sixth across all league pitching staffs.

-- Braves pitchers combine to give up the second-fewest home runs in baseball (15 total, 0.7 per game).
+- Braves pitchers combine to allow the second-fewest home runs in baseball (17 total, 0.7 per game).

-- In his most recent appearance on Wednesday against the San Diego Padres, the righty threw six innings, giving up one earned run while surrendering five hits.
+- The right-hander last appeared on Friday against the Houston Astros, when he tossed six innings, allowing no earned runs while giving up five hits.

-- The 39-year-old has a 3.22 ERA and 6.9 strikeouts per nine innings in four games this season, while allowing a batting average of .289 to his opponents.
+- The 23-year-old has a 1.14 ERA and 8.7 strikeouts per nine innings in four games this season, while allowing a batting average of .241 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.